sameerkapps/GitHubQuickLearn/README.md

 # GitHubQuickLearn
-Demo repository for GitHub Quick Learning
+Demo repository for GitHub Quick Learning.
+This is exciting.